BenWestgate/Bails/README.md

 - Sharing hand-to-hand prevents censorship and surveillance.
 - Cloning Bails saves them considerable setup time and makes your backup safer.
 A win-win situation!

-## Advantages and Disadvantages

-For a discussion on the pros and cons of using Bails, refer to the [detailed document](Advantages_and_Disadvantages.md).
-It describes the unique features and limitations of the Bails platform.

 # Support resources

 For support and discussion join our [slack channel](https://join.slack.com/t/bitcoin-core-on-tails/shared_invite/zt-1zkivlojk-boiVT8gtM~kSzdBLqZrhRA) or [telegram channel](https://t.me/bails_support).